georgesogin-spec/springboot-opentelemetry-example/DISTRIBUTED-TRACING-SETUP.md

 ## Overview

-This document describes the OpenTelemetry instrumentation setup for distributed environments, including Temporal workers and other distributed systems.
+This document describes the OpenTelemetry instrumentation setup for distributed environments.

 ## Key Changes for Distributed Tracing